 I am tempted to leave the story right there, but habit forces me find the good in the bad.
 I knew then, as I know now, that my biggest mistake was over-estimating the buck, and under-estimating myself.
 I failed because I accepted failure from the start.
 I had him in my hands, if only I’d been patient.
 If only I had believed this one burning truth: that he was “just a deer” and not an impossible phantom.

 If you’re following this blog, I apologize for my 6-week absence, the longest hiatus away from my writings yet.
 I guess I just needed to re-find my Zen.

-Being constantly let down by family, friends, and work associates
+I’ve been consistently let down by family, friends, and work associates.

-Having my hide tanner (taxidermy) disappear with my pelts that I needed to run my taxidermy business
+Having my taxidermy tanner disappear with my pelts that I need to run my taxidermy business.

 First, life is difficult so that we might become stronger.
 As they say, “the axe is sharpened by friction.”
 Overcoming adversity is closely associated with the meaning of life: we are here to learn.

 Second, my life is currently sad and deflating, but later it’s going to be amazing and beautiful beyond comprehension.
 There is always balance; yin and yang.
 The universe demands it!
 So I guess it’s just a matter of time and perspective.
 While stewing in my misery, I can simultaneously glance in the mirror and see a blessed and healthy being staring back with a loving, bowhunting wife his side.
 I can look outside my window and view deer feeding and pheasants strutting around in my wild and green backyard in the country.
 Even in despair I can see that I’m living the ife I always imagined.